molecule/molecule.github.io/index.md

     </div>
     <div style="float:left; width:70%; padding:20px">
         <p> Molly Jane Nicholas is a Ph.D. student studying Human Computer Interaction
     with <a href="http://www.paulos.net/">Eric Paulos</a> in the <a href="http://www.cs.berkeley.edu" target="_blank">Computer Science department</a> at UC Berkeley.
 She is particularly interested in exploring how the performing arts and technology can combine in new and interesting ways.
-Molly is honored to be supported by the <a href="https://www.arcsfoundation.org/">ARCS foundation</a> and the <a href="https://www.nsf.gov/news/news_summ.jsp?cntn_id=245024&org=NSF&from=news">NSF GRFP.</a> Previously, she worked for two years as a Software Engineer at Qualcomm, where she developed FIRST Robotics’ new robotics platform.
+Molly is honoured to be supported by the <a href="https://www.arcsfoundation.org/">ARCS foundation</a> and the <a href="https://www.nsf.gov/news/news_summ.jsp?cntn_id=245024&org=NSF&from=news">NSF GRFP.</a> Previously, she worked for two years as a Software Engineer at Qualcomm, where she developed FIRST Robotics’ new robotics platform.
 She has also been a dancer, worked as a puppeteer with <a href="http://www.lunfan.com/">Liebe Wetzel's Lunatique Fantastique</a>, and trained circus arts at the <a href="http://circuscenter.org/clown">Clown Conservatory</a>.
 Molly Jane received her B.A. from the University of California, Berkeley with a double major in Computer Science and Cognitive Science in 2014. </p>
     </div>
 </div>